COVID-19 pandemic in Indonesia: Sports, tourism, and leisure

 Indonesian tourism has been severely affected.
 In March, overall tourist numbers fell by 64%, and Chinese tourists by 97%.
 Bali, where tourism accounts for 60% of GRP, had witnessed its foreign tourist arrivals fell by 93.2% in April.
 Hotels were taking on a meager occupancy rate, with some hotels experiencing 5% and even 0% occupancy rate due to overspecialization on Chinese visitors, increasing travel restrictions from source countries, and an overall fear of the virus.
 There was, however, an increase in interest for domestic tourism, and Chinese tourists which had already been on the island generally opted to extend their stay.
 All beaches in Bali were temporarily closed for the public.

 The 2020 edition of the National Sports Week (PON) in Papua, which was initially slated for October, has been postponed until next year.
 Jakarta ePrix race of the 2019–20 Formula E season would also be postponed due to coronavirus concerns, then later cancelled after the rescheduling calendar involving Berlin ePrix for the season-ending triple header.
-The city's Capital Investment and One-Stop Service (PM-PTSP) announced it plans to postpone any public events with mass-gatherings from March to April following the news of an increasing number of COVID-19 cases to 27.
+The city's Capital Investment and One-Stop Service (PM-PTSP) announced that it plans to postpone any public events with mass-gatherings from March to April following the news of an increasing number of COVID-19 cases to 27.

 Numerous music events such as by Rich Brian, Hammersonic Festival, Dream Theater, Babymetal, Slipknot, ONE OK ROCK, and electronic dance music festival "We Are Connected" have been suspended in the country.